philipturner/metal-flash-attention/README.md

 | Backward FlashAttention | `(5D + 5) * N^2` |
 | FWD + BWD Combined | `(7D + 10) * N^2` |

-Due to the complexity of the floating point atomics, MFA had to use a different approach for backward pass.
+Due to the complexity of FP32 atomics, MFA used a different approach for backward pass.
 This one has higher compute cost.
 It splits the backward pass into two separate kernels: `dQ` and `dK/dV`.
+A dropdown shows the pseudocode.
+Compare this to one of the algorithms in the Flash1, Flash2, or Flash3 papers.

 | Operation   | Work |
 | :---------- | :--- |